stg7/dash_encoder/README.md

 ## hints/notes
 the provided script  is just a staring point, there are several parameters that should be tuned and changed.

+# example service
+to run an example service, you can use `./dash_server.py` it will start a web server with `index.html` as default entry, all videos in the configured `dash_folder` if created with subfolderes are shown.

 # How to build something like Youtube, Netflix and so on